-This is a good choice because it can charge USB (phones, power banks) as well.
-Handy in general, but AC power into the Zoom H6 is via USB, so you can use it for double duty as as an AC adapter for that.
-This saves space when traveling.
+This is a handy unit because it can charge USB devices (phones, power banks) as well as AA batteries.
+And since the wall power into the Zoom H6 is via USB, you can use it for double duty as as a backup AC adapter for the Zoom, if need be.

 Velcro cable ties:

 The bargain of the century.
 A million uses for audio and around the house.